pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/state.md

 > Pulumi state does not include your cloud credentials.
 Credentials are kept local to your client &mdash; wherever the CLI runs &mdash; even when using the managed Pulumi Service backend.
 Pulumi _does_ store configuration and secrets, but encrypts those secrets using your chosen encryption provider.
 To learn more, see [Configuration and Secrets]({{< relref "secrets" >}}).

-## Backends
+## Deciding On a State Backend

-Pulumi supports two classes of  _backends_ for storing your infrastructure state:
+Pulumi supports two classes of state backends for storing your infrastructure state:

 - **Service**: a managed cloud experience using the online or self-hosted Pulumi Service application
 - **Self-Managed**: a manually managed object store, including AWS S3, Azure Blob Storage, Google Cloud Storage, any AWS S3 compatible server such as Minio or Ceph, or your local filesystem

 Pulumi's SDK works great with all backends, although some details differ between them.

-### Deciding On a Backend

 Pulumi uses the Service backend hosted at <a href="https://app.pulumi.com" target="_blank">`app.pulumi.com`</a> by default as it provides the best combination of usability, safety, and security for most users.
 Important features include: